Michigan program

 Oakland County Treasurer’s Homebuyer Assistance Program

-Repayment: The public county page describes the assistance as a grant and does not publish a repayment schedule.
+Repayment: The county and partner-bank pages describe the assistance as a grant but do not publish a separate forgiveness, recapture, lien, or repayment schedule.

 First-time buyer: Required